DevExpress-Examples/winforms-pivotgrid-hide-totals-customcellvalue/Readme.md

 <!-- default badges end -->
 # Pivot Grid for WinForms - Hide Row Totals

-This example demonstrates how to handle the [CustomCellValue](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomCellValue) event to hide field's row totals and grand totals.
+This example demonstrates how to handle the [CustomCellValue](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomCellValue) event to hide field row totals and grand totals.
 The total values remain hidden when you expand or collapse field values.

 ![screenshot](./images/screenshot.png)